 A travel company in Turkey is offering the country’s first 100% halal cruise, aimed at religiously observant Muslims, it’s reported.

-Travellers joining the ship when it sets sail at the end of September will find gender-segregated sports facilities, spas and Turkish baths, the Anadolu news agency reports.
-There will also be no alcohol, no gambling and no pork products on the voyage across the Aegean Sea, the report says.
+Travelers joining the ship when it sets sail at the end of September will find gender-segregated sports facilities, spas, and Turkish baths, the Anadolu news agency reports.
+There will also be no alcohol, no gambling, and no pork products on the voyage across the Aegean Sea, the report says.
 Even the ship’s furnishings are being carefully considered.
 “We don’t even have a painting on a wall of the ship which is against Islamic values,” project manager Gokmen Aydinalp tells the agency.

 Halal tourism is a booming industry in Turkey.
 Hotels catering to Muslim holidaymakers’ requirements are on the increase, offering features such as women-only swimming pools or beaches.